-- 1. Motorized vehicles will only be allowed on designated services roads (exception, emergency vehicles) with prior authorization of the North Campus Manager. - 2.
+- Motorized vehicles will only be allowed on designated services roads (exception, emergency vehicles) - 2.
 Walking and use of wheeled vehicles will not be permitted on groomed ski trails in winter.
 The only exception will be emergency vehicle access and if a situation arises with the research project that requires access for maintenance, equipment installation, etc. and if a snowmachine will not suffice.
-Any researcher requiring access that includes possible damage to groomed winter trails or boggy summer trails MUST obtain permission from the North Campus Manager prior to using the trails.
-When required, access that has negative impact on groomed ski trails or wet areas should be coordinated with the North Campus Manager to ensure that any necessary corrective work is carried out. - 3.
-Researchers and/or their departments will be responsible for funding repair to trails and roads caused by non-approved vehicle access. - 4.
-Projects should be located at a sufficient distance off trails to avoid vandalism and reduce visual impact to other users. - 5.
-Fencing for protection of research project sites is a last resort and requires NCS approval. - 6.
-Trees and other living plant materials near the research site may not be used as signposts, supports for wires and equipment, or other uses that might cause permanent damage or provide entry points for disease or insect pests. - 7.
-All structures, equipment, flagging, cables, and other research materials must be removed within 90 days of project completion.
-The researchers and/or department will be billed for anything not removed. - 8.
-If modifications to the site have been made, it must be restored as mutually agreed upon in the permit application by the researcher, their department and the NCS.
+Any researcher requiring access that includes possible damage to groomed winter trails or boggy summer trails MUST obtain permission from the NCS Chair prior to using the trails.
+When required, access that has negative impact on groomed ski trails or wet areas should be coordinated with the NCS Chair to ensure that any necessary corrective work is carried out.
+Use of a snowmachine, if needed, also should be coordinated through the NCS Chair. - Researchers and/or their departments will be responsible for funding repair to trails and roads caused by non-approved vehicle access. - Projects should be located at a sufficient distance off trails to avoid vandalism and reduce visual impact to other users. - Fencing for protection of research project sites is a last resort and requires NCS approval. - Trees and other living plant materials near the research site may not be used as signposts, supports for wires and equipment, or other uses that might cause permanent damage or provide entry points for disease or insect pests. - All structures, equipment, flagging, cables, and other research materials must be removed within 90 days of project completion.
+The researchers and/or department will be billed for anything not removed. - If modifications to the site have been made, it must be restored as mutually agreed upon in the permit application by the researcher, their department and the NCS.
 The researchers and/or department will be billed for any modifications not accomplished.